bluekeyes/Fusion360-ExportCutlist/README.md

 The addon uses the folowing algorithm to detect rotated parts:

-1. Find the convex planar face with the largest area.
-A convex face is a face where all outer edges are convex in the context of the body.
+1. Find the planar face with the largest perimeter
 2. Find the orientation vector of the longest edge of the face
 3. Rotate the body so that the normal vector of the face is aligned with the Z axis and the orientation vector of the longest edge is aligned with the X axis